johanholmerin/browsercast/README.md

 Initial load and seeking can be slower compared to using a server.
 This seems to be caused by the size limit of packets.
 While watching this is not a problem.

+## WebTorrent

+It is now possible to stream torrents using WebTorrent by selecting a torrent file.